 If you are not concerned about precise location accuracy, turn ON GPS-only mode and turn off other navigation features like GLONASS and GALILEO.

 Advanced Smartwatches like Garmin Fenix 6 Series come with UltraTrack GPS mode.
 When you enable UltraTrack mode, the GPS data sync only once in a minute.
 This helps to save battery life for a long time.

 When it is not necessary, turn off the heart rate monitoring feature in your Garmin Smartwatch.
 But you should remember that if you disable the heart rate monitor, the smartwatch no longer tracks heart rate, blood oxygen (SpO2), etc.

 Many Garmin Smartwatches come with real-time SpO2 monitoring.
 This consumes a lot of battery.
 To save battery, enable manual SpO2 monitoring on the smartwatch settings.

 If you don’t want to recharge your smartwatch frequently, you should go for a solar-powered smartwatch-like Garmin Fenix 6 Solar or Garmin Instinct Solar.
 The latest smartwatch, the Garmin Enduro, can go up to 65 days on expedition mode.
 Solar-powered smartwatches are helpful for people who are active outdoors, such as hikers, marathon runners, cyclists, etc.

 Always use the original or Garmin recommended charger to charge the smartwatch.
 Using a third-party charger might dame the smartwatch battery sooner or later.

-You may not be able to implement all the Garmin battery saving tips simultaneously on your smartwatch.
+You may not be able to implement all the Garmin battery-saving tips simultaneously on your smartwatch.
 However, even if you implement 4 to 5 tips on your smartwatch, you can extend your Garmin Watch battery life for a few hours.
-If you find this Garmin battery saving tips was helpful, comment your thoughts below.
+If you find these Garmin battery-saving tips were helpful, comment your thoughts below.